Site icon Panda Security Mediacenter

 Is SSID Case Sensitive?

 Yes, SSIDs are case sensitive.
-That means “HomeWiFi” and “homewifi” would be treated as two completely different networks.
-When connecting to a hidden network or manually entering an SSID, you need to match the exact capitalization — otherwise, your device won’t find or connect to it.
+That means “HomeWiFi” and “homewifi” would be treated as two different networks.
+When connecting to a hidden network or entering an SSID manually, you must match the exact capitalization — otherwise, your device won’t find or connect to it.

 Exit mobile version